 Once a withdrawal request is approved, access to the following services will be deactivated: Student ID Card, Email, Westlaw and Lexis, Blackboard, Campus Cruiser, Library

-Lockers: Prior to removal of contents please contact a member of the Registrar’s staff for assistance.
+Lockers: Prior to removal of contents please contact a staff member of the Office of Academic Services Office for assistance.
 Contents not removed within 10 calendar days of approval of withdrawal will be considered abandoned property and will be confiscated by the Law School.